How it works

 Asset Exposure Composition

-The national portfolio is based on an asset exposure mix of:
+The notional portfolio is based on an asset exposure mix of:

-- Fixed income investments (bonds, real estate) managed by BMO Asset Management and indexed to the yield of the BMO Long Term Corporate Bond ETF (ZLC) [Target 50%-80%]; and
+- Fixed income investments managed by BMO Asset Management Inc. and indexed to the yield of the BMO Long Term Corporate Bond ETF (ZLC); and

 Enhanced Equity Exposure (TXLV and SP5LVI) Sector Allocation